hackbinghamton/DataScienceWorkshop/DataEngineering/SQLBeginner.md

   * ORDER BY
   * GROUP BY
   * HAVING

+### Introduction
+In this section you will learn what databases are and how they are used, as well as what SQL is.
+Additionally, you'll learn the basic commands used in SQL, including syntax and comments.
+Additionally, you will perform a few exercises using SQLFiddle to reinforce this information, which will start in the statements section.

 ## Database and Database Management Systems
 Databases store a collection of data.
 Using database management systems, users can access databases, modify, manipulate, and represent the data stored in the database.